Get a FREE 18 Month Barndominium Planner

 If you decide to go the DIY route, you are likely to save money.
 The base cost of material for a 30×50 concrete slab is between $2.83 and $5.47 per square foot.
 The total cost may range from $4,245 to $8,205.
 However, hiring a contractor may cost between $6 and $8 per square foot, bringing the price range to $9,000 to $12,000.

 The biggest cost is the material.
 A six-inch slab costs about $3.57 per square foot while a four-inch slab costs about $2.83 per square foot.
 You may also decide to add a vapor barrier ($0.50 per square foot), wire mesh ($0.40), or thicker edges ($1).
+To get an estimate of the cost of pouring concrete, you can use a concrete slab calculator to help determine costs.

 The bottom line is that the cost of a 30×50 concrete slab varies depending on the options that you select and where you live.
 If you want to cut costs, you can pour a thinner slab and handle the work yourself.
 If you want a foundation that can stand the test of time, be prepared to pay a little more.